sloretz/apptainer-ros/ws_workflow/README.md

 # Singularity ROS - Workspace Workflow

 How should ROS workspaces and singularity be used together?
-This presents a workflow that works for developing ROS.
+This presents a workflow that works for developing with ROS.

 ## What to do